DaandeHaan/bomb-party/readme.md

 - Responsive [REVIEW_NEEDED]

 - Fix the message query in the lobby (url)
-- Fix the side-panels (settings and availableGames) not being centerd
 - Add explenation about the game somewhere
 - Change settings while in the game (during lobby gameState)
 - Add sound mute